Fishing ReportHolmes County State Park Lake - 8/20/2018 4:19:42 PM

 Try casting near the brush tops out from the west end of the levee.
 The best way of catching these fish may be by using worms and crickets around the outside of the brush tops and around other shallow areas.

-Crappie are in deeper waters.
+Crappie fishing has been slow, but try searching for fish in deeper waters.
 Using minnows or jigs around submerged structure should yield the most success.

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.